wyrfel/adr-log/README.md

 - You can turn on debugging output by adjusting lines 6 and 7 in `cli.js`.
 - Use [relase-it](https://www.npmjs.com/package/release-it) and [github-release-from-changelog](https://github.com/MoOx/github-release-from-changelog) for release management.
   See also [ADR-0003](docs/adr/0003-use-release-it-and-github-release-from-changelog-as-release-tooling.md).

+## Related Tooling

+[adr-tools](https://github.com/npryce/adr-tools) is the most prominent realted tool.
+It supports generating an ADR log by using `adr generate toc`.
+An example to can be invesitaged at <https://github.com/npryce/adr-tools/blob/master/tests/generate-contents.expected>.

+The difference to adr-log is

+1. adr-log is available using `npm` and thus more easy to install.
+2. adr-tools does not include the heading of each ADR into the output.

 ## License